-Flashback 1963: The beginnings of India’s dazzling space programme
+Flashback: The beginnings of India’s dazzling space programme

 In the circumstances it was not surprising that when the moment arrived, when the rocket rolled out on a truck to the launch pad, the sultry air was thick with tension.
 And almost immediately things went awry.
 As the rocket was being hoisted onto the launcher, the hydraulic system of the crane developed a leak.
 Technicians moved in to shift the rocket manually.
 The rocket was in position.
 But then the remote system to raise the launcher to the correct angle malfunctioned.
 The team conferred and sent a man to operate the controls on the launcher itself.
 That having been done, everything seemed at last, in order.
 An alarm sounded to clear the area around the launch pad.
 Vikram’s team members prayed and held their breath.
 Just then Pramod Kale, at the time a new student at the PRL, noticed a worker still fiddling with the launcher controls.
 With a shout he dashed out and dragged him away.

 At 6.25 the rocket streaked away into the gathering dusk.
-Minutes later, a soduium vapour cloud emerged high above, tinged orange by the setting sun.
+Minutes later, a sodium vapour cloud emerged high above, tinged orange by the setting sun.

 RD John recalls the moment.
 “We were all there in the oval canteen.
 We were jumping with joy.
 Bhabha too.”
 Vikram sent home a telegram: “Gee whiz wonderful rocket shot.”